php-dev-br/laravel-doc-pt-br/collections.md

     // [0, 1, 2]

-You may also pass a negative integer to take the specified number of items from the end of the collection:
+You may also pass a negative integer to take the specified amount of items from the end of the collection:

     $collection = collect([0, 1, 2, 3, 4, 5]);